My family loves apple pie. I own a gazillion Ball canning jars so I thought it might be fun to make mini apple pies in ball jars.

 When it comes to peeling apples, I think the first step is to remove the core.
 I love using my apple corer as it works every time!

 Apple pies differ when it comes to how you prepare the pie filling.
-I love the pre-cooked ones so much more than uncooked.
-I used to make an apple pie filling that wasn’t pre-cooked but the apples were usually dry and too tart.
+I love the pre-cooking my filling more than making uncooked.
+I use to make an apple pie filling that wasn’t pre-cooked but the apples were usually dry and too tart.
 Pre-cooking the apples makes for a much better filling.

 Fill the crusts with the pie filling.